-Criminal records are a large and growing part of American life.1 This project reflects the importance of these data - for both law enforcement and civil purposes - and focuses on improving the accuracy of criminal records.2 Given the wide range of justifications for, and manners in which, criminal history record information can be created, collected and disseminated, this is a daunting task.
-While many organizations play a role in ensuring accurate criminal history record information, no one entity or jurisdiction has the full authority, responsibility or control necessary to fully regulate this system.
+Criminal records are a large and growing part of American life.
+This project reflects the importance of these data - for both law enforcement and civilian purposes - and focuses on improving the accuracy of criminal records.
+While many organizations play a role in promoting accurate criminal-history-record information, no one entity or jurisdiction has the authority, responsibility or control necessary to fully regulate this system.
 Our task is to devise legislation that can broadly encourage improvements in this area using the structures and authorities already in place in many jurisdictions.
-As noted in our previous, similar memo, we are far from the first group to undertake efforts in this area.3 Yet we believe that the Uniform Law Commission is uniquely positioned to make a distinctive and positive contribution through legislation.
+As noted in our previous, similar memos and in the act itself, we are far from the first group to undertake efforts in this area.
+Yet we believe that the Uniform Law Commission is uniquely positioned to make a distinctive and positive contribution through legislation.